Understanding Environmental Racism (Re-Post)

 - Demands the cessation of the production of all toxins, hazardous wastes, and radioactive materials, and that all past and current producers be held strictly accountable to the people for detoxification and the containment at the point of production.

-- Demands the right to participate as equal partners at every level of decision-making, including needs assessment, planning, implementation, enforcement
+- Demands the right to participate as equal partners at every level of decision-making, including needs assessment, planning, implementation, enforcement, and evaluation.

 - Affirms the right of all workers to a safe and healthy work environment without being forced to choose between an unsafe livelihood and unemployment.
 It also affirms the right of those who work at home to be free from environmental hazards.